SAT Summer Camp 2021

 - How to showcase your extracurricular activities

 Additionally, our international students will have the opportunity to pursue their passions.
 They can choose subjects like international relations, robotics, entrepreneurship, and more.
-A unique part of our SAT Camp pairs students with Boston startup companies and research labs to complete an internship project in their academic focus area.
+A unique part of our SAT Program pairs students with Boston startup companies and research labs to complete an internship project in their academic focus area.

 On weekends, students tour New England university campuses and explore Boston’s many cultural, historical and educational attractions.
 Students enjoy weekend excursions and participate in workshops with international college students and admissions officers.

 Students at our SAT Camp live in double and single room dormitories in Harvard Square.
 Rooms are furnished with a twin bed (linens and towels included), desk and chair, dresser and closet for each student.
 Girls and boys live on separate floors, but share a Common Area which has couches, TV and kitchen with fridge, stove, and oven.
 Private and shared bathrooms are located on each floor.

 Students enjoy a continental-style breakfast in the dorms with choices such as cereal, fruit, yogurt, and bagels.
 Dinner and lunch feature a variety of standard and regional foods, including a vegetarian option and a salad bar.
 We offer a mix of cafeteria-style meals and restaurant outings, as well as healthy snacks for students to grab throughout the day.